meshula/meshula.github.com/posts/hexapod90.md

 [^Kaneko-et-al-1988]: Kaneko, Makoto, Kazuo Tanie, and Mohamad Nor Bin Mohamad Than. __A Control Algorithm for Hexapod Walking Machine Over Soft Ground__.
 IEEE Journal of Robotics and Automation, Vol. 4, No. 3, June 1988, pp. 294-302.

+[^Klopf-1982]: Klopf, A. Harry.
+The Hedonistic Neuron: A Theory of Memory, Learning, and Intelligence.
+Hemisphere Press, Washington DC, 1982.

 [^Laurent-Hustert-1988]: Laurent, Gilles & Reinhold Hustert. __Motor Nouronal Receptive Fields Delimit Patterns of Motor Activity During Locomotion of the Locust__.
 Journal of Neuroscience, vol. 8, no. 1 1, Nov.
 1988. pp. 4349-4366

 [^Lockey-et-al-1989]: Lockey, S.R., G. Wittenburg, W B. Kdstan Jr., N. Oian, and Terrence Sejnowski. __Neural Network Analysis of Distributed Representations of Sensory Information In the Leech__.
 Presentation at Neural Information Processing Systems Conference, Denver Colorado, Nov.
 1989.